Challenging Australia 2021:

 The Queensland Association for Gifted and Talented Children Inc has a proud history of supporting gifted children and their families.
 In 2020 we entered our 40th year of service to the community and the year will remain noted for Covid-19 and cancelled conferences.
 Speakers at the 2021 conference will share inspiring insights into supporting children and young adults to achieve personal excellence.
 Our Conference attracts a wide audience including parents, teachers, school leaders, a range of associated professionals and academics interested in the education and well-being of gifted children.

-2021 Conference Registration Costs
+2021 Conference Registration now closed

 Special consideration for teachers in remote areas to be able to registration for Friday 12th March for attendance via Zoom can be arranged by contacting the office [at] qagtc [dot] org [dot] au.
 Attendees qualify for remote registration if school is located beyond 350km from Brisbane.